Zemke/ml/README.md

 ### Loss function

+Also referred to as cost function.

 Calculates the gradient of the loss function.
 This sounds fancy and I don't really know what it means.
 But loss functions come into play somewhere in the realm of backpropagation and optimizing the graph.

-Remember, training the NN on a test data set is essentially and operation to improve the assignment of weights in the NN. \
+Remember, training the NN on a test data set is essentially an operation to improve the assignment of weights in the NN. \
 The lower the loss value, the less a value is off from what was expected.
 So, loss should be as low as possible.

 There's some subtleties to this, though, like over-fitting.